JLeData/music-genre-and-artist-analysis/README.md

 ### Lessons Learnt

 During this project, I really got the hang of using data analysis tools.
 It was fascinating to see how powerful they are for sorting and cleaning up loads of data.
-I actually found the process of tracking and tidying up data surprisingly interesting.
+I found the process of tracking and tidying up data interesting and fun.
 Even though I ran into quite a few challenges, I had a blast working on it.

 One thing that really stood out to me was how you can combine data from different sources.
 When I was doing the Google Data Analytics certificate, I learned a lot about using primary keys to link datasets.
 But in this project, there weren't any primary keys to work with.
 Did that leave room for mistakes?
 Definitely.
 But I took it as a chance to learn and figure things out.
 It was really satisfying to see all the data come together into something new and clean in the end.